Skip to content

 • Represents multiple cities and water districts in actions against U.S. Department of Defense (“DOD”) and chemical manufacturers for contamination of public water systems by perfluorinated compounds (“PFAS”), including in the Aqueous Film-Forming Foams Products Liability Multi-District Litigation in the U.S. District Court for the District of South Carolina.

-• Represents New Mexico local governments for recovery of costs to remediate municipal water supplies contaminated by hazardous substances used by private companies and the U.S. military.
-Successfully negotiated multi-year, multi-million dollar consent decree to remediate public water supply with DOD and U.S. Environmental Protection Agency.
+• Represents New Mexico local governments for recovery of costs to remediate municipal water supplies contaminated by private companies and the U.S. military.
+Successfully negotiated multi-year, multi-million dollar consent decree to remediate public water supply with DOD and EPA.

 • Represents Seattle Times in environmental cost recovery litigation in U.S. District Court for the W.D.
 Washington and the Ninth Circuit, and in insurance coverage litigation.